France investigates suspected poisoning of Russian journalist who staged on-air protest against Ukraine war

 Marina Ovsiannikova reportedly told police that she felt unwell when she opened the door to her Paris apartment Thursday and noticed a powder substance.
 Forensic police were sent to examine her home.

-Reporters Without Borders reported on social media that the journalist was feeling better by the afternoon but was still under medical surveillance.
+Paris-based Reporters Without Borders (RSF) secretary general Christophe Deloire reported on social media that the journalist was feeling better by the afternoon but was still under medical supervision.

 The international non-profit was instrumental in getting the 44-year-old journalist and her 12-year-old daughter out of Russia late last year, when she fled in fear for her life.